Sdas07/Sdas07/README.md

 # 💫 About Me:
 👋 Hi there!
-I'm Sohom Das, a final-year B.Tech student (2025) who’s passionate about Java backend development.
+I'm Sohom Das, a B.Tech Undergrad'25 who’s passionate about Java backend development.
 I'm currently working on a full-fledged Java Swing project – the Student Report Card Generator – that uses JDBC, connects to a MySQL database, and supports CSV export.<br><br>I'm actively learning and building in the areas of Java GUI (Swing), DSA, MySQL, and Git/GitHub.
 I love writing clean, modular code using OOP principles, and structuring beginner-friendly Java projects.<br><br>I’m looking for guidance and collaboration on topics like Java layout managers (especially GridBagLayout) and improving JDBC performance with good practices.<br><br>💬 You can ask me about how to get started with Java OOP, JDBC setup, or debugging Java code from scratch.<br><br>🎯 Fun fact: I’ve already completed two full-stack Java applications with GUI + DB + File Handling before even graduating! 💻🔥

 ## 🌐 Socials: